mttfshr/WP-Theme-Bernie/README.md

   1. Theme Structure

    This branch follows the Core Concepts section of the handbook.
 Most of them are blank and only here for illustration of the structure.
 I removed patterns/example.php and added minimal info to theme.json because having those blank threw errors.

+   2. Minimal template parts

+  This branch adds enough to template parts to make pages and posts render.
+The handbook goes into theme.json next but I need to have things onscreen before I can style them.